-Taking care of your mental wellbeing during COVID-19
+Taking care of your mental wellbeing during Mental Health Awareness Week

 Author: Dr Helen Munro

-Helen Munro, FSRH’s Vice President for Membership shares some advice on how to take care of your mental and physical wellbeing during this unprecedented time.
+As part of Mental Health Awareness Week, our Vice President of Membership Helen Munro shares some advice on how to take care of your mental and physical wellbeing during this unprecedented time.

 Healthcare professionals across all sectors are faced with work-related challenges and stressors at the best of times.
-However, with the arrival of COVID-19 uncertainty and pressure have never been more palpable.
+However, the progression of COVID-19 has certainly amplified the pressure.
 Despite this, the pandemic has exemplified the key attributes which make the NHS a world leader in healthcare, and one that I am proud to be a part of.
 During this challenging time, the professionalism, tenacity, camaraderie, innovation and self-sacrifice shown by each member of its vast workforce highlights the very best of who we are.

-From my own experience over the past few weeks, speaking to many of our members and reviewing the results from our rolling members survey, the impact that the pandemic has had on SRH service provision across the UK is greatly evident.
+From my own experience over the last year, speaking to many of our members and reviewing the results from our rolling members survey, the impact that the pandemic has had on SRH service provision across the UK is greatly evident.
 The capacity for specialist services has decreased with a reported 29% of staff being redeployed to front line hospital services, and for some of you I know this figure is even higher.
-With this change in capacity, and following government guidance, our practices have had to adjust, and quickly, changing almost day by day in those first few weeks.
-I know you have risen to the challenge, many of you moving into the acute wards, or supporting community testing centres.
-Now, more than two months in it is impossible to ignore the additional physical and mental pressure that we are under during this time.
+Last year our practices had to adjust, and quickly, changing almost day by day in those first few weeks.
+I know many of you rose to the challenge, moving into acute wards, or supporting community testing centres.
+Looking back, it is impossible to ignore the additional physical and mental pressure that took place during this time.

-We are faced with the reality of our personal and professional lives being inextricably linked like never before.
+We have been facing the reality of our personal and professional lives being inextricably linked like never before.
 Our concerns extend from the wellbeing of our patients, to our colleagues, our loved ones and finally to ourselves.
-As healthcare professionals we are used to putting the needs of others first, but now more than ever, we need to try and take care of our own wellbeing too.
+As healthcare professionals we are used to putting the needs of others first, but we need to try and take care of our own wellbeing too.

 Staying calm and grounded in times of upheaval and change is not always easy.
 And that’s ok.
 It’s ok to find this ‘new normal’ challenging.
 It is ok to be fine one day and struggling the next.
 It’s ok to ‘not be ok’.
 We cannot change the situation, but we can implement simple, yet effective changes to our routines to better support ourselves and each other.